 Each additional official transcript is \$7.
-For same day service there is an additional \$13 fee for each transcript. transcripts are now through Transcripts Plus.
-Transcripts are available for pick up, mail, electronic delivery, and fed ex options.
+For same day service there is an additional \$13 fee for each transcript.
+Transcripts are now through Transcripts Plus.
+Transcripts are available for pick up, mail, electronic delivery, and FedEx options.
 In order to receive a transcript, all RCCD fees must be paid in full.
 At the end of each term, it may take 3-4 weeks before grades are posted on WebAdvisor/MyPortal and updated transcripts are mailed.

-Ordering transcripts on WebAdvisor/MyPortal will always be faster!
 For more information, visit any of our college websites or call: